 Philosophy of Teaching and Technology

 Faith Christian Academy places a high importance on the academic success of each student.
-We have a balanced approached to the complete education of the child and have developed a strategic use of curriculum that exposes each student to varied pedagogical perspectives.
+We have a balanced approach to the complete education of the child and have developed a strategic use of curriculum that exposes each student to varied pedagogical perspectives.
 Technology is incorporated into each classroom, but we take the focus away from the technology itself and place it directly on the learning and teaching it facilitates.

 FCA blends the approach of traditional education with modern technology to prepare students to succeed spiritually, physically, and academically.